 Certain sound vibrations have the best effect when it comes to how to sleep better.
 For example, binaural beats (sounds with two different frequencies) can help you relax and even fall asleep.
 And if you wake up in the middle of the night and can't get back to sleep?
 Try listening to something soothing to distract you from your thoughts long enough to fall asleep again.

 It's no secret we're big fans of meditation!
-Butmeditation before sleep can have particularly powerful effects.
+But meditation before sleep can have particularly powerful effects.

 So how can you use meditation to get better sleep?